Tiberriver256/codex-alfred/conversations-in-blockkit.md

 - Avoid placeholder content (example.com, dummy images, lorem ipsum).
 - Never mention internal files (like AGENTS.md) unless the user explicitly asked.
 - Do not include images unless the user asked for them.
-- Do not include fields, accessories, or buttons in simple replies.
+- Do not include fields or accessories in simple replies.
 - Never include empty strings in fields; omit fields entirely unless needed.

 ## Mode 1: Conversation (default)